-Budgeted cost: £24, 941
+Budgeted cost: £28,000

 Activity Evidence that supports this approach Challenge number(s) addressed Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
-5 Engagement, and capacity to support learning, of majority of parents of pupil premium children is low HSSW records Family intervention programmes Parent Consultation forms Targeted support-precision teaching shared with parents Parents feel comfortable to come into the school environment.
+2,4 Engagement, and capacity to support learning, of majority of parents of pupil premium children is low • HSSW records • Family intervention programmes • Parent Consultation forms • Targeted support precision teaching shared with parents Parents feel comfortable to come into the school environment.
 Parents are better equipped to support their children in school.
-Support learning initiatives at school in the home through the school forum, HSSW, class teacher and SLT Raised parental aspirations for their children.
-7

-Use of ELSA trained staff Parents to be invited to parent workshops to offer advice on how to support children at home.
+Support learning initiatives at school in the home through the school forum, HSSW, class teacher and SLT.
+Raised parental aspirations for their children.
+1,2,6 Use of ELSA trained staff School anecdotal evidence.
+2 Parents to be invited to parental support workshops to offer advice on how to support children at home.
 EEF -Providing practical strategies with tips, support, and resources to assist learning at home is beneficial.
-7 To partially fund the HSSW role and safe-guarding leads in school.
-This member of staff regularly supports our most vulnerable families (large proportion are of PP pupils).
-The role includes Pastoral evidence based interventions and support for children with SEMH needs and for those dealing with trauma.
-7 To subsidise/part subsidise trips for pupil premium children Pupil premium children across the school may be supported through funding for school.
-This will be subsidised through pupil premium.
+6 To subsidise/part subsidise trips for pupil premium children Pupil premium children across the school may be supported through funding for school.
 Wikeley (2009) found that through the lack of participation in out of school activities, young people in poverty are denied important learning experiences which may affect their engagement in the more formal learning in school.
+2,6

-6 To supply a school uniform and PE kit for all PP children in need.
+To supply a school uniform and PE kit for all PP children in need.
 Forest' school equipment and other equipment supplied (e.g. PE kits) for those who do not bring their own kit.
 All PP children are able to access a uniform.
-Uniform swaps 'swap shops' are set up throughout the school year.
-This helps to engage parents and eases the financial burden of buying new uniform 5, 7 Attendance Officer Support It is widely recognised that the educational out-comes and future life chances for children and young people is significantly impacted upon by periods of absence and poor punctuality.
+Uniform available through 'swap shops' via the Crest Community Kitchen.
+This helps to engage parents and eases the financial burden of buying new uniform.
+6 Attendance Officer Support.
+It is widely recognised that the educational out-comes and future life chances for children and young people is significantly impacted upon by periods of absence and poor punctuality.
 Therefore, we want to encourage parents to ensure that their child attends school every day and on time.
 Use attendance, pastoral and staff who are skilled in supporting pupils and their families to identify and overcome barriers to attendance.
 Create action plans in partnership with families and other agencies that support.
-Working Together to Improve School attendance, 2022 Good attendance is a learned behaviour and the most effective schools recognise 5, 7 the importance of developing good patterns of attendance from the outset.
-Schools that have good attendance recognise that it is not a discrete but rather that is an integral part of the school's ethos and culture.
-In building a culture of good school attendance, all schools are expected to recognise improving attendance is a school leadership issue and have a designated senior leader with overall responsibility for championing and improving attendance in school.
-Run school food bank- community kitchen and toast time Evidence shows that children who start school without eating will have poorer concentration and behaviour for learning 2, 5, 7 For a member of SLT to train as mental health lead, then build up a team of mental health first aiders and arrange for workshops for parents with mental health nurse.
-Evidence shows Healthy Minds EEF (educationendow-mentfoundation.org.uk) Mental health has an impact upon learning and attendance for both child and carer.
-2, 5, 7
+4 School to run school food bank, uniform bank and toast time initiative.
+Evidence shows that children who start school without eating will have poorer concentration and behaviour for learning.
+4,6 For a member of SLT to train as mental health lead, then build up a team of mental health first aiders and arrange for workshops for parents with mental health nurse.
+Evidence shows Healthy Minds Healthy Minds - trial EEF (educationendowmentfoundation.org.uk) Mental health has an impact upon learning and attendance for both child and carer 2,4

-Total budgeted cost: £ £104, 265
+Total budgeted cost: £107,650

-Part B: Review of outcomes in the previous academic year
+Part B: Review of the previous academic year